Saturday, December 10

 AFGHANISTAN: COPTER HARD LANDINGS CAUSED BY ENEMY FIRE

-BAGRAM AIRFIELD, Afghanistan – Initial indications reveal that enemy fire caused two CH-47 Chinook helicopters involved in offensive operations in southern Afghanistan to make hard landings Sunday.
+December 5, 2005 BAGRAM AIRFIELD, Afghanistan – Initial indications reveal that enemy fire caused two CH-47 Chinook helicopters involved in offensive operations in southern Afghanistan to make hard landings Sunday.
+One of the helicopters had to make an immediate controlled landing.
+The other aircraft was able to return to a nearby forward operating base.
+All of the soldiers injured have been treated and released.
+An investigation of both incidents is continuing.
+Weblog LINK |

 3 U.S. GRUNTS HURT BY BOMB NEAR DEH CHOPAN

-BAGRAM AIRFIELD, Afghanistan – Three U.S. soldiers were injured yesterday when an improvised explosive device detonated as their convoy conducted combat operations southwest of Deh Chopan.
+December 5, 2005 BAGRAM AIRFIELD, Afghanistan – Three U.S. soldiers were injured yesterday when an improvised explosive device detonated as their convoy conducted combat operations southwest of Deh Chopan.
+The injured soldiers are being treated at Kandahar Airfield and are in stable condition.
+Weblog LINK |

 Sunday, December 4